-Your plan premium payment is due in our office by the 25th.
-If we have not received your payment by the 25th, we will continue to send you invoices updating you on your current balance.
+Your plan premium is due in our office by the 25th day of the month.
+If we have not received your payment by the last day of the month, we will continue to send you invoices updating you on your current balance.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your costs.